MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 15) Any lingering effect (smoke, gas, fire, etc) may not exceed 10 seconds in duration.
 Lingering effects which have a duration that is drastically extended by region latency will be disallowed.
 These effects should cease if the affected target dies.

 16) All deployables, including mines, are required to take LBA damage.

+17) Flamethrowers may not leave a lingering damaging effect (ie. Napalm) for more than 2s, that effect may not exceed 2m in radius, and all projectiles must be subject to normal gravity.
+They must also adhere to all previously mentioned guidelines.

 ██████████████████████████████████████████████